-In May 2016, the Development Authority approved a purchase agreement of \$735,000 for approximately 3.5 acres of land in Corporate Landing to Telefonica International Wholesale Services USA Inc. The purchase agreement allows for a due diligence period of 100 days during which Telefonica may inspect the property.
-If the results of any inspection during this due diligence period are deemed unsatisfactory to Telefonica, they have the right to terminate the agreement.
-In September 2016, Telefonica requested an additional extension of 120 days.
+In December 2016, the Development Authority approved a purchase agreement of \$2,000,000 for approximately 10 acres of land in Corporate Landing to Globalinx Data Center LLC.
+The purchase agreement allows for a due diligence period of 180 days, with 3 thirty-day extension periods, during which Globalinx may inspect the property.
+In August 2017, the Development Authority approved a 9 month extension to the due diligence period.
+If the results of any inspection during this due diligence period are deemed unsatisfactory to Globalinx, they have the right to terminate the agreement.

-In April 2016, the City of Virginia Beach authorized the transfer the approximately 155 acres of land located between Princess Anne Road and Landstown Center Way to the Development Authority as a potential site for the development of a Bio-Medical Park.
+In April 2016, the City of Virginia Beach authorized the transfer the approximately 155 acres of land located between Princess Anne Road and Landstown Center Way to the Development Authority as a potential site for the development of a Biomedical Park.
 The property's estimated value is \$22.039 million.
-The land must be subdivided and a plat will be prepared before the conveyance to the Development Authority can be completed.
-An approved plat is not expected to be received until fiscal year 2017.
+The land must be subdivided, a plat must be prepared, and the deed must be recorded before the conveyance to the Development Authority can be completed.
+An approved plat was received in July 2017 and the deed is expected to be recorded in fiscal year 2018.